Universal Koszul Duality for Kac-Moody Groups: Categories of -motives

 with the colimit in $\mathrm{Pr}$ along the $!$-pullback maps.
 Moreover, $\DKbig_{(\red)}(\Xx)$ is compactly generated and inherits the functors $\otimes$, $\iHom$ and for pro-quasi-projective maps $f:\Xx\to \Yy$ the functors $f_*$, $f^!$ and $f^*$. \end{lemma} \begin{proof} The first statement follows since there is an adjunction

 and the comparison of limits and colimit, see \cite[5.5.3.3]{lurieHigherToposTheory2009}.
-The existence of the functors follows from the compatibility with the (co)-limits. \end{proof} To also define a $!$-pushforward functor, we need the following restriction. \begin{definition} We call a morphism of pro-stacks $f:\Xx\to \Yy$ Cartesian if for each $m$, there are $m'\geq m''$ such that $f$ factors trough a Cartesian diagram
+The existence of the functors follows from the compatibility with the (co)-limits. \end{proof} To also define a $!$-pushforward functor, we need the following restriction. \begin{definition} Consider pro-stacks $\Xx=\lim_{m\geq 0} \Xx_m$ and $\Yy=\lim_{n\geq 0} \Yy_n$.
+We call a morphism of pro-stacks $f:\Xx\to \Yy$ \emph{Cartesian} if for each $m$, there are indices $m'\geq m''$ such that $f$ factors through a Cartesian diagram

-\end{definition} Using base change, we obtain the following. \begin{lemma} For a Cartesian morphism of \niceprostack pro-stacks $f:\Xx\to \Yy$, the functor $f^!$ has a left adjoint $f_!$ induced by the functors $f_!:\DKbig_{(\red)}(\Xx_n)\to \DKbig_{(\red)}(\Yy_m)$ where $m\geq n$ such that $f|_{\Xx_n}$ factors through $\Yy_m.$ \end{lemma} We will also use the following statement that is relevant for quotients by pro-unipotent groups. \begin{lemma} Let $\Xx=\lim_{m\geq 0} \Xx_m$ be a \niceprostack pro-stack where we assume additionally that the transition maps $p_m$ are torsors over vector bundles.
+\end{definition} Using base change, we obtain the following. \begin{lemma} For a Cartesian morphism of \niceprostack pro-stacks $f:\Xx\to \Yy$, the functor $f^!$ has a left adjoint $f_!$ induced by the functors $f_!:\DKbig_{(\red)}(\Xx_n)\to \DKbig_{(\red)}(\Yy_m)$ where $m\geq n$ such that $f|_{\Xx_n}$ factors through $\Yy_m$. \end{lemma} We will also use the following statement that is relevant for quotients by pro-unipotent groups. \begin{lemma} Let $\Xx=\lim_{m\geq 0} \Xx_m$ be a \niceprostack pro-stack where we assume additionally that the transition maps $p_m$ are torsors over vector bundles.
 In this case $p_m^!=p_m^*$ is fully faithful and hence the natural insertion map

-is fully faithfull as well. \end{lemma} Now we extend our formalism to ind-pro-stacks. \begin{definition} Let $\Xx=\colim \Xx_n$ be an ind-linearly-reductive ind-pro-stack.
+is fully faithful as well. \end{lemma} Now we extend our formalism to ind-pro-stacks. \begin{definition} Let $\Xx=\colim \Xx_n$ be an ind-linearly-reductive ind-pro-stack.
 We call $\Xx$ \niceindprostack, if the transition maps $\iota_n: \Xx_n\to \Xx_{n+1}$ are Cartesian pro-proper. \end{definition} \begin{definition} The category of (reduced) $K$-motives on a \niceindprostack ind-pro-stack $\Xx=\colim \Xx_n$ is defined as the colimit in $\mathrm{Pr}$

 along the $*$-pushforward maps. \end{definition} \begin{remark} As in \Cref{rem:independenceofpresentations}, this definition does not depend on the presentation of $\Xx$ in the category of pro-stacks with pro-quasi-projective morphisms. \end{remark} \begin{lemma} For a \niceindprostack ind-pro-stack $\Xx=\colim \Xx_n$, there is an equivalence of categories